White Dwarfs in Globular Clusters: White Dwarf Formation and Evolution

 White dwarfs in globular clusters thus have a broad range of progenitor masses, but they are currently produced by progenitors with stellar masses of about 0.8-1.0\,M$_\odot$ (\cite{Richer00}).
 Due to their long cooling times massive white dwarfs in globular clusters will generally be extremely faint.
 However, massive cluster white dwarfs may currently evolve from blue stragglers or from the merging of close white dwarf binaries (see, e.g., \cite{Marsh95}).
 The general evolutionary properties of white dwarfs have been investigated in many papers (see, e.g., \cite{Koester90}; \cite{Dantona90}; \cite{Benvenuto97}; \cite{Althaus98}; \cite{Serenelli02}; \cite{Fontaine05}; and references therein).
+New cooling sequences for white dwarfs by \cite{Salarisetal2010} take into account accurate boundary conditions, which are based on model atmospheres and on C/O chemical abundance profiles (based in turn on detailed evolutionary calculations from the BASTI data base).
+The authors also analysed in detail the impact of the input physics (mixing during central H and He burning phases, number of thermal pulses, progenitor metallicity, $^{12}$C($\alpha,\gamma$)$^{16}$O reaction rate) on the accuracy of the predicted cooling times.
+They found that the leading factors are the treatment of the convection during the final phases of He burning and the $^{12}$C($\alpha$,$\gamma$)$^{16}$O reaction rate.

+The physical mechanisms driving the crystallization of white dwarfs has been investigated recently by \cite{winget09}.
+They compare theoretical predictions with the colour-magnitude diagram and luminosity function of cluster white dwarfs in NGC\,6397 (\cite{Hansen07}; \cite{richeretal08}).
+They found that the crystallization is a first-order phase transition and releases latent heat during this process as originally suggested by \cite{vanhorn68}.
+They also found that the melting temperature of white dwarf cores approaching the peak of the luminosity function is close to that of pure carbon.
+Moreover, they mention that the comparison between predicted and empirical white dwarfs cooling sequences can be adopted to constrain not only the ratio between coulomb and thermal energy close to onset of crystallization, but also the C/O ratio in the center and the energy released by crystallization due to the phase separation of carbon and oxygen.

+Using molecular dynamics simulations accounting for both liquid and solid phases \cite{horowitz10} investigated the phase diagram for C/O white dwarfs.
+Based on the results of \cite{winget09} concerning the melting temperature of white dwarf cores they predict the abundance of oxygen in these structures to be less than 60\%.
+This evidence together with predictions concerning the treatment of convection in evolutionary models (\cite{salaris97}) can be adopted to constrain the effective astrophysical S factor of the $^{12}$C($\alpha$,$\gamma$)$^{16}$O nuclear reaction.

-In the following subsection we briefly discuss the formation of {\em low-mass white dwarfs} from binary evolution and otherwise.
+In the following subsections we briefly discuss the formation of {\em low-mass white dwarfs} from binary evolution and otherwise.